UNIVERSITY TEACHERS FOR HUMAN

 Soon, the Army’s shells and air force bombs began to fall on this crowded civilian area.
 The LTTE was resisting the Army some way to the southwest, but not where the civilians were.
 TamilNet reported that due to air force bombing in the morning at Murukandy, ‘17-year-old Ponnuthurai Thayaparan and 25-year-old Thangarajah Jeyanthan were killed on the spot around 11:00 a.m.
 60-year-old Kanapathipillai Thirunavukarasu succumbed to his injuries at Ki'linochchi hospital’, making a total of three deaths.
 Two brothers of Thayaparan were badly injured.

-Muhunthan, who was in Murukandy, confirmed the three deaths due to aerial bombing about
+Muhunthan, who was in Murukandy, confirmed the three deaths due to aerial

 Their vehicles had been burnt or destroyed by shelling.
 Most of the deaths were due to excessive bleeding due to a long delay in finding means to take the injured to hospital.
 This attack followed the usual pattern.
 First the Kfirs swooped and dropped bombs, about seven runs on that day, and then concentrated shell fire.
 There was no marked LTTE presence there.
 The fighting was in Kutthuvedduvan, three miles south.
 It was on hearing gun fire at a distance that they packed up to move again.